Stochastic Compositional Gradient Descent under Compositional Constraints: Compositional Stochastic Saddle Point Method

 \subsection{Almost Sure Convergence}

-In this subsection, we use the super martingale convergence theorem to establish that the iterates generated by Algorithm \ref{alg1} converse almost surely. \begin{thm}[\bf{Almost Sure Convergence}] Under assumptions in Sec.\ref{assump}, if the step sizes are selected such that
+In this subsection, we use the super martingale convergence theorem to establish that the iterates generated by Algorithm \ref{alg1} converge almost surely.
+As remarked earlier, the asymptotic version of the algorithm directly targets \eqref{mainProb} and uses $\theta = 0$ in Algorithm \ref{alg1}.
+In contrast, the non-asymptotic version will require careful tuning of $\theta$ in order to achieve a zero constraint violation at a given iteration.
+The proof of theorem \ref{althm} is provided in Appendix \ref{pfalthm}. \begin{thm}[\bf{Almost Sure Convergence}] Suppose assumptions in Sec.\ref{assump} hold.
+Let $\bc{\x_t,\lam_{t}}$ be the sequence generated by Algorithm \ref{alg1} (with $\theta$ = 0) with the step sizes $\alpha_{t}, \beta_{t}$ and the parameter $\delta_t$ are selected such that